Thursday, May 30, 2024

 blushing in fire and fervent of flood,

-the tarantula watches
+the tarantula watches thousands of streetlamps spear the night.

-while dreaming of the stars and their return,
+it dreams of the stars and their return,

 as lost to hope as the hordes of fretful people

-impaled in the darkness.
+impaled in the half-shade.

 ===============================